-Vital UK Government decisions are now being taken about billions of pounds of additional subsidy for handling emissions linked to biomass burning, despite protests by climate campaigners including Climate Action Newcastle.
+Vital UK Government decisions are now being taken about billions of pounds of additional subsidies related to biomass burning, despite detailed exposes by investigative journalists and increased protests by climate campaigners, including Climate Action Newcastle

-• Call on your MP to halt the £billions of subsidies given to Lynemouth and Drax and re-allocate the money to genuine renewables and climate action.
+Email your MP to halt the £billions of subsidies given to Lynemouth and Drax and re-allocate the money to genuine renewables and climate action.
+It only takes minutes, info and link to message your MP here.

 BACKGROUND